Manecas1221212/romance/chapter_20.md

 Anna had killed the wrong person.

 She'd murdered an innocent woman.
 For nothing.
-Based on circumstantial evidence and paranoid assumptions and the fact that the sabotage had coincidentally stopped for three weeks.
+Based on circumstantial evidence and paranoid assumptions.

 Anna bent over her desk, trying to breathe.
 Trying not to be sick.

 *"I didn't do those things,"* Jessica had said. *"I don't know what you're talking about."*

 And Anna had killed her anyway.

----

-Anna forced herself to think.
-To push past the horror and guilt and focus.
+She forced herself to think logically about the sabotaging, to push past the horror and guilt and focus.
 Someone was still sabotaging her.
 Someone with access.
 Someone who'd been doing this all along.

 She pulled out her old suspect list.
 Crossed off Jessica's name with a shaking hand.

 Who else had access?
 Who else had motive?

 Marcus?
-No—he'd left the firm six months ago.
+No — he'd left the firm last week, could take Jessica's loss.

 Jason?
 Possible.
 But he was new.
 The sabotage had started before he arrived.

+The only person that knew about Jason, had access to her work and to her home would be...
 Jane.

 Anna stared at the name.
 Her mentor.
 The woman who'd brought her to Henderson.
 Who'd guided her career for fifteen years.